 To Your Health.

-With all of the excitement surrounding exotic superfoods like the Acai berry, Maca, or raw Cacao, it can be easy to overlook a food that’s been in our backyard for thousands of years.
-Perhaps that’s what makes the sunflower seed so brilliant – it’s easy to find, and abundant in healthy vitamins, minerals, and essential fatty acids.
+With all of the excitement surrounding exotic superfoods like the Acai berry, Maca, or raw Cacao, it can be easy to overlook food in our backyard for thousands of years.
+Perhaps that’s what makes the sunflower seed so brilliant – it’s easy to find and abundant in healthy vitamins, minerals, and essential fatty acids.

-Sunflower is used to heal bruises, wounds and ulcers.
+Sunflower is used to heal bruises, wounds, and ulcers.
 The sunflower seed oil extracts are good for chest diseases.
-Just take in 10-15 drops of the oil extract for two-three times a day and you will feel relief from the effects of chest diseases.
+Just take 10-15 drops of the oil extract two to three times a day, and you will feel relief from the effects of chest diseases.
 Sunflower tea can treat headaches and nervous conditions.

-Other vitamins and mineral like Selenium, Phosphorous, Copper, Folate, Niacin, Iron, Magnesium, and Zinc help activate and support antioxidant and immune boosting properties of sunflower seeds.
+Other vitamins and minerals like Selenium, phosphorus, Copper, Folate, Niacin, Iron, Magnesium, and Zinc help activate and support the antioxidant and immune-boosting properties of sunflower seeds.

 Sunflowers Blossoming.